Cleaner (2007 film): Plot

-Eddie later finds Tom cleaning a scene in a hotel room, and tells him that while the forensic team found no traces of DNA at the scene, they did find professional cleaning chemicals.
+Eddie later finds Tom cleaning a scene in a hotel room and tells him that while the forensic team found no traces of DNA at the scene, they did find professional cleaning chemicals.
 Tom reveals that he has not contacted the police, unsure of how far and wide Vaughn's corruption goes.
 Later, Tom meets with Ann, who shows him a list John kept of the badge numbers of every corrupt officer on Vaughn's payroll; including Tom's.
 Years earlier, Tom had agreed to do a job for Vaughn, believing it would keep Rose safe.
 Tom tells Eddie about the list, who urges him destroy it as it suggests motive for Tom to murder John.

-Tom returns to Ann, who is suffering from PTSD.
-She asks to be taken somewhere, so Tom takes her to his employee Miguel’s home, where they have dinner with him and his family.
+Tom returns to Ann, who asks to be taken somewhere, so Tom takes her to his employee Miguel’s home, where they have dinner with him and his family.

 Tom learns that Ann has been asked to visit the morgue by Detective Jim Vargas, who has been investigating John's murder.
 She is able to identify John's remains.
-The coroner privately tells Tom that John had a vasectomy several years prior, indicating Ann's previous pregnancy, which she had miscarried, was not his.
+The coroner Arlo Grange privately tells Tom that John had a vasectomy several years prior, indicating Ann's previous pregnancy, which she had miscarried, was not his.
 Tom deduces that Ann was having an affair, and that the key left on the porch belonged to her boyfriend.
 He divulges this information to Eddie before noticing a plaque above Eddie's fireplace with Ann's name inscribed at the bottom.
 Tom realizes that Eddie is Ann's lover, and that the child was his.

 Tom decides to hand Eddie over to Vargas, but Eddie instead goes to Tom's home with Rose.
 Tom hurries home and confronts Eddie, who admits he killed John, believing that Ann had lied about miscarrying and that John had forced her to have an abortion.
 Holding Tom at gunpoint, he angrily pleads for support, but when patrol vehicles arrive, he aims to shoot Tom.
 Instead, Rose shoots Eddie in the head and kills him, having run and retrieved Tom's sidearm.
 Vargas thanks Tom and takes the ledger, promising to burn it.
 Miguel proceeds to clean up the crime scene.